 - Coconut Milk: My Easiest Coconut Milk is a great homemade option.
 You can, of course, substitute dairy or other milk alternatives as you like.
 Among the dairy-free alternatives, almond will be one of the better options to promote creaminess of the final product, and my Easiest Almond Milk would work great if you would like to make your own.

 - Sweeteners: Along with xylitol, organic erythritol is a good low-carb sweetener option.
 Use either maple syrup (here’s how to choose a good brand), honey, or 1/2-3/4 tsp powdered stevia (here’s a post on how to use it) for paleo — maple syrup, honey, or organic coconut sugar for AIP.

 - Chocolate Chips: You can use carob chips instead of chocolate chips for AIP.
 Use my Homemade Chocolate / Carob Chips for a low-carb option.

-- Almonds: Have the almonds be soaked and dehydrated if possible.
+- Almonds: Soak and dehydrate your nuts if possible.
 Omit for AIP, or use chopped organic tiger nuts.